-Type of Outcome Outcome Description Evaluation Questions How Will We Know the Intended Outcome Was Achieved? (performan ce indicator) Measurement/ Data Collection Method/ Measurement Intervals Analysis Description Timeline (projected initiation and completion dates) Status Data Results and Evaluation Notes the following quality indicators: A N2, AN3, AN4 and AN5 State Child Outcomes Measurement System Self- Assessment Next Steps: Areas of focus moving forward include growing the ESIT data team to increase capacity for data analysis, continue working toward an enhanced data management system to allow for more data that is easily accessible, and continued professional development for ESIT staff and local programs to check the accuracy of COS data.
-5.Short-term Providers report knowledge of PFR practices to improve social-emotional skills for infants and toddlers.
-Do providers report knowledge of PFR practices as a result of participating in the 2-day training?
-90% of participating providers report having adequate knowledge of PFR practices.
-Only use first question: This Promoting First Relationship s training provided me Measurement: Post training survey (developed in collaboration with UW) Data Collection Method: Written or online survey Measurement Interval: One time, as providers complete training Review survey results and calculate percentage of providers who reported having adequate knowledge and skills.
-Total number who reported 4 (true) and 5 (definitely true) /total number of providers who completed survey = percentage who reported having adequate July, 2016- ongoing with each PFR level 1 training Complete for Cohorts 1, 2, and 3.
-Data reported for all newly hired providers since last PFR training.
-Met performan ce indicator: Outcome Achieved Data for newly hired providers: 95% of participants gave a score of 4 or 5 on first survey question following training. • Score of 4 indicated true and 5 indicated definitely true on the question: "This Promoting First Relationships training provided me with useful knowledge and skills."
-Data Source: Post training survey developed in partnership with UW.
+Type of Outcome Outcome Description Evaluation Questions How Will We Know the Intended Outcome Was Achieved? (performanc e indicator) Measurement/ Data Collection Method/ Measurement Intervals Analysis Description Timeline (projected initiation and completion dates) Status Data Results and Evaluation Notes analysis of accurate data t System (S- COMS).
+SLA receives a score of at least 5 for the following quality indicators: A N2, AN3, AN4 and AN5 compare performance relative to standard.
+November 2019 AN3 - QI rating of 4 AN4 - QI rating of 4 AN5 - QI rating of 6 Data Source: State Child Outcomes Measurement System Self- Assessment Next Steps: Areas of focus moving forward include growing the ESIT data team to increase capacity for data analysis, continue working toward an enhanced data management system to allow for more data that is easily accessible, and continued professional development for ESIT staff and local programs to check the accuracy of COS data.
+5.Short-term Providers report knowledge of PFR Do providers report knowledge of PFR practices as a result 90% of participating providers report having Measurement: Post training survey (developed in collaboration with UW) Review survey results and calculate percentage of July, 2016- ongoing with each PFR level 1 training Complete for Cohorts 1, 2, and 3.
+Outcome Achieved Updated data for 2022: